Hector-Restrepo/AI-ML/README.md

-# AI-ML
+# Courses
-Exercises Artificial Intelligence and Machine Learning
+This is a collection of exercises from diferent courses and books